ravenscroftj/ravenscroftj.github.io/content/Software Engineering/Python/Flask.md

 ## OAuth

-I started by looking at Flask-OIDC but actually I probably just want to use flask_oauthlib to directly auth against todoist.
+I started by looking at Flask-OIDC but then worked out that I actually I probably just want to use flask_oauthlib to directly auth against todoist.

-\
+Turns out that `flask_oauthlib` is deprecated so I should use `authlib` instead.
+They give examples of using this with Flask [here](https://docs.authlib.org/en/latest/client/flask.html)